 July 29, 2000

-Jen walked down the aisle in a glass-beaded low back wedding gown by Lawrence Steele and a simple classic veil.
-There was no Rachel haircut in site as Aniston's famous golden locks were styled by Chris Martin — who reportedly gave Pitt and Aniston matching "brother-and-sister" highlights ahead of the nuptials.
+Jen walked down the aisle in a glass-beaded, low back wedding gown by Lawrence Steele and a simple classic veil.
+There was no Rachel haircut in sight as Aniston's famous golden locks were styled by Chris McMillan—who reportedly gave Pitt and Aniston matching "brother-and-sister" highlights ahead of the nuptials.
 Jen's two bridesmaids wore pale green dresses, also by Steele.
 For her bouquet, Aniston chose Dutch Vendela roses.

 For the grand finale, the couple set what would become a major wedding trend for years to come when a barge floating in the Pacific set off a 13-minute fireworks display.